 A. That depends on when you drop the classes.
-If you drop classes after the disbursement of aid, your future payments will be adjusted to reflect your new enrollment status (number of units).
-Once this is updated, you will be notified if you must pay back any overpayment of financial aid.
-If you withdraw from all of your classes you will be notified if you must repay any overpayment of financial aid.
+If you drop courses after the aid disbursement, your future payments will be adjusted to reflect your new enrollment status (number of units).
+Once this is updated, you will be notified if you must repay any financial aid overpayments.
+If you withdraw from all your classes, you will be notified if you must repay any financial aid overpayments.

-Try to avoid a complete withdrawal by seeking advice from academic counselors and/or your instructors before withdrawing.
-In addition to possible repayment, you may face Satisfactory Academic Progress problems.
+Before withdrawing, avoid a complete withdrawal by seeking advice from academic counselors and/or your instructors.
+In addition to a possible repayment, you may face Satisfactory Academic Progress problems.
 Dropping classes could affect your GPA and Pace of Progression percentage.
 Please see the SAP chapter in this guide for more information.